hoanghhvnu/wgetvnmusic/README.md

     FILE:
         is URL link of songs
         OR
-        a file which it's content is list of URL link songs (when "-f" option to be used)
+        a file which it's content is list of URL link songs, separate each link with `linefeed` (when "-f" option to be used)
 ```